myaseen208/agricolae/README.md

 ## Citing `agricolae`

-To cite the methods in the package use:
+To cite the R package `agricolae` in publications use:

 ``` r
 citation("agricolae")